Sceptre (imprint)

-Sceptre is an imprint of Hodder & Stoughton, a British publishing house which is a division of Hachette UK.
+Sceptre is an imprint of Hodder & Stoughton, a British publishing house that is a division of Hachette UK.

 Founded in 1986 as the literary imprint of Hodder & Stoughton, Sceptre’s remit is to publish original fiction and non-fiction that aims not just to entertain and absorb but also to stretch the mind: to be thought-provoking, stimulating, surprising and enlightening.